A mapping between Lorentz-violating and conventional electrodynamics: Basics

-A particularly popular limit of the SME is the Lorentz- and CPT-violating Chern--Simons extension of electrodynamics.
+A particularly popular limit of the mSME is the Lorentz- and CPT-violating Chern--Simons extension of electrodynamics.
 This limit will be the focus of the subsequent discussion in this work, so we begin by reviewing various known results pertaining to Chern--Simons electrodynamics.
-Adopting natural units $c = \hbar = 1$, the free model Lagrangian is given by \cite{mcs} \beq{lagr} \cl_{\rm MCS} = -\fr{1}{4} F^2 +k_{\mu}A_{\nu}\tilde{F}^{\mu\nu}\,, \eeq where $F_{\mu\nu}=\prt_{\mu}A_{\nu}-\prt_{\nu}A_{\mu}$ and $\tilde{F}^{\mu\nu}=\half\ve^{\mu\nu\rh\si}F_{\rh\si}$, as usual.
-The nondynamical fixed $k^{\mu}$ selects a preferred direction in spacetime explicitly breaking Lorentz and CPT symmetry.
+Adopting natural units $c = \hbar = 1$ and the metric signature $(+,-,-,-)$, the free model Lagrangian is given by \cite{mcs} \beq{lagr} \cl_{\rm MCS} = -\fr{1}{4} F^2 +(k_{AF})^{\mu}A^{\nu}\tilde{F}_{\mu\nu}\,, \eeq where $F_{\mu\nu}=\prt_{\mu}A_{\nu}-\prt_{\nu}A_{\mu}$ and $\tilde{F}^{\mu\nu}=\half\ve^{\mu\nu\rh\si}F_{\rh\si}$, as usual.
+The nondynamical fixed $(k_{AF})^{\mu}$ selects a preferred direction in spacetime explicitly breaking Lorentz and CPT symmetry.
+In what follows, we will drop the $AF$ subscript for brevity.
 Although this Lagrangian is gauge dependent, the corresponding action integral, and therefore the physics, are invariant under gauge transformations.

 The Euler--Lagrange equations associated with the Lagrangian \rf{lagr} yield the following equations of motion for the potentials $A^{\mu}=(A^0,\vec{A})$: \beq{oddeom} \left(\Box \et^{\mu\nu}-\prt^{\mu} \prt^{\nu} -2\,\ve^{\mu\nu\rh\si}k_{\rh}\prt_{\si}\right)A_{\nu} =0\, . \eeq From Eq.~\rf{oddeom}, the Chern--Simons modified Maxwell equations \beq{maxwell} \partial_{\mu}F^{\mu\nu}+2\,k_{\mu}\tilde{F}^{\mu\nu}=0 \eeq can be derived, which put into evidence the gauge invariance of the model.
 For completeness, we also exhibit the modified Coulomb and Amp\`ere laws, which are contained in Eq.\ \rf{maxwell}: \bea{oddmax} \vec{\nabla}\!\cdot\!\vec{E}-2\vec{k}\! \cdot\!\vec{B} & = & 0\, ,\nonumber\\ -\dot{ \vec{E}}+\vec{\nabla}\!\times\!\vec{B} -2k_0\vec{B}+2\vec{k}\!\times\!\vec{E} & = & 0\, . \eea The homogeneous Maxwell equations are left unchanged because the relationship between the fields and potentials is the conventional one.